Staying Healthy & Hydrated in the Heat of the Summer

 The body can also benefit from amino acid replacement.
 Take beta alanine for example; this amino acid plays a critical role in buffering acidity in the body.[iii]
 As we enjoy the warm breezes that come along with the summer season, we are often more physically active than normal.
 This increase in activity can generate extra lactic acid from the muscles and throw the body’s pH levels off, thus making us more acidic.
 To target this issue, beta alanine is a very good option.

 Many of us wait in anticipation for temperatures to rise so we can enjoy the beach, park or the backyard picnics.
+Not only that though, this time of year also provides you with the perfect opportunity to get out into your garden and complete any renovation projects they have in mind for their property.
+The summer provides you with ample opportunity to make a change in your life.
 This is the best time of year for many people, as they feel more active and partake in a healthier lifestyle during the summer and is usually when they consume more seasonal and local fresh fruits and vegetables.
 But we also can over exert ourselves in the heat!
 We need to make sure we can enjoy all of the good of the summer along with the bad.
 Now that you have the basics down of how to stay healthy and hydrated in the heat, you are ready to hit the beach or take that extra stroll around the neighborhood.
 Keep that water bottle handy and don’t forget the minerals and amino acids.
 Get yourself some powdered magnesium, potassium and beta alanine and add a small amount to your water to keep your body in balance.

 Questions for Amanda about staying hydrated this summer?
 Leave us a comment below!